Skip to content

 Pique spoke with WB’s top staffer last week ahead of opening day for a wide-ranging interview looking ahead to the upcoming ski season.
 With promising snowfall and chilly temperatures, WB opened Blackcomb Mountain on Thursday, Nov.
 21, a day ahead of schedule, with Whistler Mountain opening the following day as originally planned.

-Serviced by Blackcomb Gondola, Excalibur Gondola, Excelerator, Catskinner and the upgraded Jersey Cream Express, Blackcomb opened Thursday with 87 acres (35 hectares) of skiable terrain.
-Whistler Mountain, meanwhile, offered another 100 acres (40 hectares) on Friday, serviced by the Whistler Village Gondola, Emerald Express, and Franz’s Chair.
+Serviced by Blackcomb Gondola, Excalibur Gondola, Excelerator, Catskinner and the upgraded Jersey Cream Express, Blackcomb opened Thursday with 620 acres (251 hectares) of skiable terrain.
+With Whistler Mountain opening Friday, another 1,315 acres (532 hectares) of terrain will be available.
+Whistler will be serviced by the Whistler Village Gondola, the Creekside Gondola, Big Red, Emerald Express, and Franz’s Chair

 The latest lift investment